-This program is completed in five trimesters consisting of 62 to 72 units depending on undergraduate course work and language competence.
+This program is completed in five trimesters consisting of 50 to 60 units depending on undergraduate course work.
 The curriculum meets the needs of students without undergraduate business preparation or work experience (similar to the 20-month MBA) while providing an intensive international focus.
-The program consists of three consecutive trimesters participating in the Full-Time MBA curriculum followed by two trimesters abroad, one enrolled in a leading partner business school and one completing a Business Internship.
-Language studies and business culture course work are integral parts of this curriculum.
+The program consists of two consecutive trimesters participating in the Full-Time MBA curriculum followed by a summer internship in a global organization.
+A language study course is to be taken in the second trimester in preparation for study abroad in the fall trimester of the student's second year of study.

 The IMBA program immerses students in all aspects of international business and provides an opportunity for students to develop and use foreign language and culture skills within the context of international business.
-Business, culture, and language studies as well as courses and a full-time internship abroad provide hands-on international work experience and prepare graduates for careers with firms that operate in the global marketplace.
-Currently, students may choose to study in France, Germany, or Latin America.
+Business, culture, and language studies as well as courses abroad prepare graduates for careers with firms that operate in the global marketplace.
+Currently, students may choose to study in France, Germany, Latin America, or Asia.

 Tuition for the study abroad segment of the program is charged at the same rate as study at the Malibu campus.
 Students pay their own transportation costs to their foreign destination and their living expenses while there.
-Tuition for the Business Internship term will be one-half of the regular trimester charges.
-This reflects the costs incurred by partner institutions for coordinating the internship program.